Afca25/The-Weather-Here/Notes.md

 It's like any other variable (like const or let) but it's not set in the code, it's set <u>in the environment</u>.

- It depends on the environment you're currently working on or on the web-server where you're hosting the page
+ It depends on the environment you're currently working on or on the web-server where you're hosting the page.
+However, you need 2 steps.
+Store in your environment on Node.js and hide it from git/github

 ###### On Node.js

 You can use an npm package called [**DotEnv**](C:\Alfredo Cabrera\Personal\Intereses\Study\Web Developer\How to hide your API key in your code using DotEnv on Node.js.md)

+###### Hiding from git/github

+create a file in your project's folder called '.gitignore' and inside that file copy on each line the name of the file you want to hide.

+For example:

+    .env

+    node_modules/      ---> why the slash? because it's a folder

+    database.db

 [^1]: Check [**WebDevSimplified's video on CORS**](https://www.youtube.com/watch?v=PNtFSVU-YTI), maybe it's not that hard to understand